JosefBud/NoResourceScannerPings/README.md

 ## Attribution

 This repository is forked from [NoWetNoodleBasher by Th3Fanbus](https://github.com/Th3Fanbus/NoWetNoodleBasher).
 They did all of the work here, I just replaced a variable to target the resource scanner ping sound instead of the Xeno-Zapper sound.
-And added a cute pic of my dog.

 ## What is this